WindowsVista42/WindowsVista42/README.md

 - Material and effect systems
 - Various optimized file formats for assets and other data
 - Various acceleration structures and memory allocators
 - And more...
-Feel free to check out my pinned projects for more detailed lists!
+Feel free to check out my pinned projects for more details!

 ## Contact
 Feel free to email me if you have any questions or would like to get in touch